evennia/evennia/docs/source/Components/Typeclasses.md

 For example, the max dbref value for the default sqlite3 database is `2**64`.
 If you *created 10 000 new objects every second of every minute of every day of the year it would take about **60 million years** for you to run out of dbref numbers*.
 That's a database of 140 TeraBytes, just to store the dbrefs, no other data.

-If you are still using Evennia at that point and has this concern, get back to us and we can discuss adding dbref reuse then.
+If you are still using Evennia at that point and have this concern, get back to us and we can discuss adding dbref reuse then.